uncled1023/Combot/readme.md

 ## Building

 To fully maximise the potential of Combot's ease of development, Visual Studios 13 should be installed.
 If you have Visual Studios installed, you can add **Module Template.zip** to your project templates to easily create new modules.
 If you do not want to use a template, you can copy an existing module and work from there.

+If you do not have git installed on your machine, or do not want to add the git versioning, then go to the Nuget Package Manager within Visual Studios and Uninstall the **GitVersionTask** package.

 ## Bugs/Feature Requests